monishr288/timetable/README.md

 ### STEP 1
 create a simple table using table tag
 ### STEP 2
-Add header row using th tag
+Add header row using the tag.
 ### STEP 3
-Add your timetable
+Add your timetable.
 ### STEP 4
-Execute the program
+Execute the program.

 # CODE
 ```html